harshnaikAI/Chrome-extension-app/README.md

 1. Key Features
    - Add or remove user input
    - Add or remove the Website link to the list
-   - Technology used - HTML, CSS, JS, Local storage, Chrome API.
+   - Technology used - HTML, CSS, JS, Browser's Local storage, Chrome API.

 2. screen shot